 Suffolk Beekeepers' Association is a thriving community of over 700 beekeepers, with 6 branches in Suffolk.
-It's purpose is to promote good beekeeping.
+Its purpose is to promote good beekeeping.
 This involves crop pollination and the collection, sale, showing and use of honey and wax.
 Read more

 Special Notice